 The levels proposed by reductionism were not ordained by God, nor granted perfect cohesion by Him.
 Apart from fundamental physics, they all turn out to be layers of patchy clouds.
 In computer science terms, they are “leaky abstractions,” that fail to fully “encapsulate” lower levels, which show through.

-Chemical reactions cannot generally be predicted just from molecular orbital theory, because that considers molecules in a vacuum.
+On the other hand, chemical reactions cannot generally be predicted just from molecular orbital theory, because that considers molecules in a vacuum.
 Most reactions occur in an environment—such as water—that modulates reactivity.
 In biochemistry, taking this a step further, many reactions are only enabled by the active site of an enzyme, which provides the exquisitely specific spatial distribution of electron density required.
 Enzyme function is often regulated by additional molecules—activators and inhibitors—that alter this geometry.
 Those are often regulated in turn by complex cellular processes, ultimately under control of genetic feedback loops.

 And it doesn’t stop there; the metabolism of individual cells is regulated by signals from neighboring cells, and up through to the organization of the whole organism, which interacts with its environment, which… which means that a fully predictive model of an individual biochemical reaction would suck in all the descriptive levels above it, as well as below it, and therefore would require a quantum simulation of the entire organism and its environment.
 As a matter of metaphysics, this may be possible in principle, but it has no implications for any conceivable practice.

-- 1. The kinetic theory explains the relationship between the pressure, volume, temperature, and mass of eggplant-sized quantities of gas in terms of the behavior of individual gas molecules.
+- 1. The kinetic theory explains the relationship between the pressure, volume, and temperature of eggplant-sized quantities of gas in terms of the behavior of individual gas molecules.
 It’s only approximately true, but highly accurate in practice.
 Set theory reduces all of mathematics to a handful of simple axioms about a single type of object.
 Computer software generally comes in many layers, each providing a different abstract vocabulary that is implemented in terms of the next one down in the stack.
 Eventually you reach a machine language program, which is directly executed by the hardware.
 That, in turn, is understood as many layers of abstraction, with registers and multipliers implemented as gates, implemented as circuits, implemented as a physical chip that is understood partly in terms of quantum mechanics.
 Each layer in this stack is fully explained by reduction to the one below.
 Until you get to the semiconductor device level, anyway.
 Transistors are modeled partly with quantum mechanics, but the reduction is incomplete, and involves empirically derived parameters of bulk materials.
 Complete quantum mechanical reduction is not feasible there.

 - 2. Even this point is dubious.
 It’s unlikely there’s any absolute truth in actually-existing fundamental physics, at least.
 Half a century ago, it seemed that the Standard Model and general relativity were absolute truths, but since then anomalies have piled up.
 The reflex to treat physics as certain is left over from the Newtonian worldview.
 Taking actually-existing physical theory (rather than a fantasy of an ultimate correct one) as absolute doesn’t work anymore; but it’s a cultural habit ingrained in many rationalists.